jonmaestas/scribe/README.md

 | Thermal Printer (CSN-A4L)         | https://amzn.to/4kr5ksq | -                       | https://s.click.aliexpress.com/e/_opjoNrw |
 | Paper Rolls, BPA-free (57.5x30mm) | https://amzn.to/4kpOREP | https://amzn.to/44nqGCg | -                                         |

+Importnat Note: Do your own due diligence regarding thermal paper types - a lot of the thermal paper we handle everday (e.g. through receipts from the grocery store, restaurants, takeaway, taxis, etc.) most likely contains BPA.
+When choosing your rolls for this, you should definitely go for BPA-free paper just to be on the safer side - the links I provided are for BPA-free paper.
+However, if you can, I'd recommend you go a step further and go for phenol-free, which uses some alternative developers, e.g. vitamin C derivatives.

-Note: The components might be slightly different as listings always change silently - always check.
+Note2: The components might be slightly different as listings always change silently - always check.
 If you notice any issues, please ping me to update the readme.

-Note2: If you don't have a 3D printer but would like to build this, consider using the PCBWay affiliate link: https://pcbway.com/g/86cN6v (discount to you + some small help for the project).
+Note3: If you don't have a 3D printer but would like to build this, consider using the PCBWay affiliate link: https://pcbway.com/g/86cN6v (discount to you + some small help for the project).

-Note3: Some thermal paper uses a plastic-like coating on top of the regular paper underneath.
-When choosing the rolls, you should definitely go for BPA-A free - however, I'd recommend you go for phenol-free, which uses some alternative developers, e.g. vitamin C derivatives.

 Note4: Some thermal paper is treated against fading - can last e.g. 35+ years.
 If you're planning on using Scribe for archival purposes, consider ink fading when picking up the right rolls.